Healthy Homes Assessment Pauatahanui

 Pauatahanui Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all Pauatahanui and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory throughout Pauatahanui and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that prove conformance with the Healthy Homes Standard that apply or will apply during the tenancy of their rental properties.
+• Landlords and property managers must keep records that prove conformance with each Healthy Homes Standards that apply or will be applicable to your rental home.

-• Private landlords and property managers are required to ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any new, renewed or varied tenant.
+• Property managers and private landlords are required to ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.

 Unreasonable Gaps & Holes